 We work to achieve this mission through community stewardship, education, and watershed-based, land-use planning.
-We envision a healthy, life-giving Rogue River that is sustained by residents of this watershed, including the towns, townships, businesses, agriculture, and outdoor enthusiasts who are privileged to live near, and who benefit from, this priceless resource.
+We envision a healthy, life-giving Rogue River that is sustained by residents of this watershed, including the towns, townships, businesses, farmers/ producers, and outdoor enthusiasts who are privileged to live near, and who benefit from, this priceless resource.

 What is a Watershed?

 A watershed is the area of land surrounding a water feature that captures water that feeds into the water feature.
 The map above shows all of the land area within the Rogue River Watershed.
 Any water that falls within the Rogue River watershed will eventually drain into the Rogue River.
 Watersheds are defined by their lowest elevation.
 As gravity pulls water downward the water collects in a lake, river, or stream (the lowest areas of the watershed).

 What is a Tributary?

 Larger watersheds are often made up of smaller watersheds (and are also part of larger watersheds themselves).
 The Rogue River is fed by 8 smaller streams.
 These streams are known as tributaries to the Rogue River.
 Each of these tributaries has their own watersheds, known as sub watersheds, as seen on the map to the right.

 Where does the Rogue River flow?